19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 [24/2010 wef 01/11/2010]

 (g) without prejudice to the Public Transport Council Act (Cap.
+259B) —

+(i) to carry out operational planning for bus services to meet the needs and expectation of the public, including coordinating the routes and scheduling of bus services provided by holders of bus service licences and bus service operator’s licences;

+(ii) to provide financial assistance to holders of bus service licences or bus service operator’s licences with the object of improving and expanding the range and reliability of the bus services so provided by all or any of them;

+(iii) to procure for or make available to any holder of a bus service licence or a bus service operator’s licence such buses as are necessary for improving and expanding the range and reliability of the bus services so provided by all or any of them; and

-259B), to regulate the carriage of passengers on any road for hire or reward in accordance with the Road Traffic Act;
+(iv) to regulate the carriage of passengers on any road for hire or reward in accordance with the Road Traffic Act;

+[Act 17 of 2012 wef 12/09/2012]

 (h) to regulate the construction of motor vehicles and the conditions under which they may be used on roads in Singapore;